sebastiandres/embedding_vizzu/quarto/README.md

 # Revealjs

 ## Introduction
 Quarto is a tool for creating documents with markdown.
+It renders an interactive html file, that can be used and shared.

 ## How to?